ragiano215/equinox/DOCUMENTATION.md

 the state of the aggregate based on the `fold` of all the `events` ever written on top of an `initial` state

-NOTE: its not important to select a strategy until you've actually actually modelled your aggregate, see [what if I change my access strategy](#changing-access-strategy)
+NOTE: it's not important to select a strategy until you've actually actually modelled your aggregate, see [what if I change my access strategy](#changing-access-strategy)